klein/klein.php/README.md

         $klein->service()->back();
     });

-    // The third parameter can be used to share scope and global objects
+    // The fourth parameter can be used to share scope and global objects
     $app->db = new PDO(...);

     // $app also can store lazy services, e.g. if you don't want to